emmajanedrews/base-template/_posts/2018-03-27-how-will-buyers-be-affected-by-rising-interest-rates-in-2018.md

 How will interest rates affect our market for the rest of 2018?

-Historically, rates have hovered right around 8%, and right now they’re at a 4.5%, which is fantastic.
+Historically, rates have hovered right around 8%.
+Right now they’re at a 4.5%, which is fantastic.
 During the first quarter of 2018, though, we’ve seen them rise a little bit.
 Just before December, they were at the 4% mark, and they’re projected to rise to 5% by the end of the year.

 What does this mean for buyers?
 Right now, the median price for a single-family home in Salt Lake County is about $325,000.
 At a 4.5% interest rate, that equates to roughly a $1,647 monthly mortgage payment.
 If and when rates rise to 5%, that same payment will increase to $1,744.
 That’s paying almost $100 more a month if you wait until the end of the year to buy.